ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 This software is available in the {{site.data.keyword.cloud_notm}} catalog in the Migration Tools category.
 After you provide the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.

-## What are the limitations for the VMware to VPC migration?
-{: #limitations-vmware-migration}
-{: faq}

-For more information about limitations of the VMware to VPC migration, see VMware to VPC migration limitation.

 ## How do I get an RMM server license?
 {: #how-procure-rmm-server-license}
 {: faq}